The University of Edinburgh – College of Medicine and Veterinary Medicine

 Postgraduate Professional Development (PPD) is aimed at working professionals who want to advance their knowledge through a postgraduate-level course(s), without the time or financial commitment of a full Postgraduate Certificate.

 You may take a maximum of 50 credits worth of courses over two years through our PPD scheme.
 These lead to a University of Edinburgh postgraduate award of academic credit.
-Alternatively, after one year of taking courses, you can choose to transfer your credits and continue studying towards a Postgraduate Certificate.
+Alternatively, after one year of taking courses you can choose to transfer your credits and continue on to studying towards a Postgraduate Certificate.

-Although PPD courses have various start dates throughout the year you may only start a Postgraduate Certificate programme in September.
+Although PPD courses have various start dates throughout a year you may only start a Postgraduate Certificate programme in the month of September.

 Any time spent studying PPD will be deducted from the amount of time you will have left to complete a Postgraduate Certificate programme.